 Improved Surface Finish

 5 axis capabilities on contoured geometry result in an improved surface finish.
-Five axis machining allows the parts orientation to be closer to the cutting cool.
+Five axis machining allows the parts orientation to be closer to the cutting tool.
 The fourth and fifth axis let the CNC Machinist use a short cutting tool, that will vibrate less, resulting in an improved surface finish.

 An additional benefit associated with the improved surface finish ties into the previously listed benefit that the additional axes save you time.
 Longer lead times are required when machining with a 3-axis machine, as they require very small cuts to create the same surface finish that can be offered on a 5-axis machine.

-Cut Complex shapes
+Cut Complex Shapes

 You might be the most competent and experienced 3 axis CNC machinist in the world, but some parts require all five axes.
 This is one of the most widely recognized benefits associated with 5 axis machines.
 Undercutting is made easy as the additional movements allow for machining arcs and angles that could only be done before with additional set-ups and special fixtures.

-Although this is a short one and fairly straight forward, it is important to include it in the list.
+Although this is a short one and fairly straightforward, it is important to include it in the list.
 Not every shop has a 5-axis machine, by having one you have the opportunity to provide your customers something your competitors can’t, which at the end of the day is something everybody wants.

 Improved Accuracy and Tool Life